 In the original Mask comic, the mask actually warped the mind of the wearer to the point where all their actions lead to gruesome, horrible, and sometimes hilarious murders.
 Stanly Ipkiss kills a lot of people.
 Remember the Tommy Gun?
 This time, the thugs are blown to bits.

+Mark from Empire Records.
+It's not clear how much is the influence of drugs and how much is just him being special.
+Who cares, he's Adorkable!
 Oh, speaking of which, no matter how many drugs you eat, you will never see yourself get eaten by the world maggot during the video for "Saddam A Go-Go".

 AJ super glues coins to the floor and not one of his friends gives any indication that this is in anyway unusual for him.

 I don't feel that I need to explain my art to you.

 Lilo.
 She feeds a fish peanut butter sandwiches because she believes that it controls the weather, and makes voodoo dolls of her so-called "friends" out of spoons.